hasanraj3100/My-Habit-Tracker/README.md

 - **User Information**
   - Stored under: `users/{userId}/`
   - Contains personal details like name, gender, birthday, timezone, and profile settings.
+  - **Login state and key user details are also cached locally using Shared Preferences to provide a faster, more seamless user experience on subsequent app launches.**

 - **Habits Information**
   - Stored under: `users/habits/{habitId}`